bdasgupta02/phoenix/stablearb/README.md

 - Meant as a fun experiment

 ## Strategies
-### Equivalent coin pair arbitrage market-making
+### Equivalent coin pair convergence arbitrage
-High-frequency arbitrage based spread capture with a bias towards a price of 1 e.g. USDC/USDT, STETH/ETH
+High-frequency arbitrage based market-making with a bias towards a price of 1.
+Most advantage is lost by running this over the internet, but oh well. e.g. USDC/USDT, STETH/ETH

+## Exchange
+Deribit with TCP and FIX protocol

+## Tech stack
+Arch Linux x86_64
+GCC 14.1.1
+C++ 23